Max D. Barnes: Personal life

 Prior to gaining fame as a singer and songwriter, he was a semi-truck driver.

 He was the father of three children, Genevieve Barnes Kephart, DeWayne Patrick Barnes and his youngest son, the award-winning singer-songwriter Max T. Barnes.

+Death

+Max D. Barnes died on January 11, 2004, at the age of 67, due to complications of pneumonia.

 Awards

 Barnes is a two-time Country Music Association Awards Song of the Year winner, in 1988 for "Chiseled in Stone," co-written with Vern Gosdin, and in 1992 for "Look at Us," co-written with Vince Gill.
 He was nominated for a Grammy Award in 1989 for "Chiseled in Stone".
 He won the BMI Songwriter Award 18 times.
 In 1992, he was inducted into the Nashville Songwriters Association's International Hall of Fame.
 He received the following awards: